wswxyq/transformer_EE/README.md

 2. create a new conda environment by running `conda create --name new_env_name`
 3. activate the new environment by running `conda activate new_env_name`
 4. install the required packages by running `conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia`, see https://pytorch.org/get-started/locally/ for more details.
-5. install the other required packages by running `conda install scipy pandas=2.0 numpy matplotlib`
+5. install the other required packages by running `conda install scipy polars numpy matplotlib`

 ## Set up
 PYTHONPATH should be set to the top level directory of the repository.